catalyst/moodle-assignsubmission_maharaws/README.md

 2. Select Mahara as the assignment submission type.

-3. Fill in the following:
+3. if you have not chosen to use global connection details, fill in the following:
       - URL of your Mahara site.
       - Mahara web services OAuth key (from the external apps list in Mahara).
       - Mahara web services Oauth secret.